kevint1tus/kevint1tus/README.md

 - 👋 Hey, I’m Kevin
-- 👀 Interested in Web dev (html & CSS)
+- 🌱 I’m currently studying Computer Science at A Level.
-- 🌱 I’m currently learning CompSci at A Level.
+- 👀 Interested in Web development (html & CSS)
 - 📫 How to reach me :
   Instagram - @kptmusic05